mbourque/afx-wood/DEVELOPERS.md

 * edit the sel_list.txt file
 * Document logic or non-obvious setups in `/docs` or the README.
 * All configurable features must use parameters.
+* Add matching named .png imsge files for each part or assembly, this should be 150px square and placed into corresponding locations
 ---

 ## Appearance & Textures